Vargol/ffmpeg-apple-arm64-build/README.md

 The version of x265 also includes the Apple provided patch used by Handbreak, https://github.com/HandBrake/HandBrake/blob/master/contrib/x265/A01-darwin-neon-support-for-arm64.patch forward ported to apply to newer versions of x265 this is not in the main line code but runs significantly faster.
-It seems both this and x265's mianline NEON code break multilib linkage if thats importnat to you but a 12bit build seems to support 12bit, 10bit and 8bit encoding anyway.
-This version also cirrectly reports that  ARM64 is 64 bit not 32 bit :-)
+It seems both this and x265's main line NEON code break multilib linkage if that's important to you but a 12bit build seems to support 12bit, 10bit and 8bit encoding anyway.
+This version also correctly reports that  ARM64 is 64 bit not 32 bit :-)

 ## Result